Jens Lehmann: Style of play

-Considered to be one of the best goalkeepers in the world in his prime, as well as one of the best goalkeepers in the history of the Premier League, and one of Arsenal's and Germany's greatest goalkeepers, Lehmann was a talented and experienced keeper, who was renowned for his agility, reflexes, strength, and acrobatic shot-stopping abilities; however, he was also known for his efficient rather than spectacular playing style.
+Considered to be one of the best goalkeepers in the world in his prime, as well as one of the best goalkeepers in the history of the Premier League, and one of Arsenal's and Germany's greatest goalkeepers, Lehmann was a talented and experienced keeper, who was renowned for his agility, reflexes, strength, and acrobatic shot-stopping abilities; however, he was also known for his efficiency rather than spectacular playing style.
 A well–rounded goalkeeper, he was also highly regarded in the media for his distribution with either foot, as well as his handling, physical presence, positioning, reading of the game, and his ability to come off his line and collect or punch crosses, which allowed him to command his area effectively.
 He was also known for his eccentric personality, and for being extremely outspoken.
 Moreover, he possessed a strong mentality, tactical sense, and leadership qualities, and was also known for his ability to handle pressure and communicate with his back–line.
 One of the best goalkeepers of his generation, his playing style served as an inspiration for Manuel Neuer.
-However, despite his ability, he was also known to be inconsistent at times, and his longevity was not particularly impressive.
+However, despite his ability, he was also known to be inconsistent at times.

 Post-retirement

 Ahead of the 2017–18 season, it was confirmed that Lehmann would return to Arsenal once again as assistant coach.
 On 19 June 2018, Arsenal confirmed that Lehmann had left the club as part of new head coach Unai Emery's coaching staff changes.
 On 29 January 2019, he was appointed assistant coach of FC Augsburg alongside Manuel Baum, as the team were only 15th in the Bundesliga.
 In May 2020, Tennor Holding BV named Lehmann, among others, as its representative on the supervisory board of Hertha BSC.
 One year later, he was sacked after sending pundit and former footballer Dennis Aogo a WhatsApp message calling him a "quota black guy", in relation to Aogo's work as an expert at Sky.
 Lehmann had previously apologized via a Twitter post.
+In November 2024, it was announced that he's set to manage one of the 12 teams in the upcoming Baller League UK, a six-a-side football league.

 Personal life

 Lehmann and his elder brother grew up in Essen.
 After graduating from secondary school with A-levels (Abitur) in 1988, he studied economics at the University of Münster between 1992 and 1998 while continuing his football career.

 In 1999, he married Conny, a middle school teacher.
 Lehmann later adopted Lasse, Conny’s son from her previous marriage to footballer Knut Reinhardt.
-The pair also have two children Mats (born 2000) and Lieselotta (born 2006).
+The pair also have two children.

+In September 2024, Lehmann was fined €135,000 by a court in Starnberg for damaging his neighbour's garage with a chainsaw.